ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 and file admin/ vis-widgets-react-template.png renamed too, you can start with renaming of widgets.

 Some important places:
-1. io-package.json => common.visWidgets
+1. `io-package.json` => `common.visWidgets`
-2. src-widgets/modulefederation.config.js from Line 15
+2. `src-widgets/modulefederation.config.js` from Line 15
-3. File DemoWidget.jsx
+3. File `DemoWidget.jsx`

 Files in directory `src-widgets` (`App.jsx`, `bootstrap.jsx`, `index.jsx`) are only for development mode and will not be used in production.

+By development, you can start script from `src-widgets` folder `npm run start` and then on port 4173 you will see the demo widget.

 ## Changelog